JACLYNHATCH/JACLYNHATCH.github.io/README.md

 *My Digital Resume*

-Special thanks to James @ [https//jskarzin.org] for bringing me up to speed w/ the times!
+Special thanks to [James](https://jskarzin.org/) for bringing me up to speed w/ the times!